-The four focus areas, cultural humility, access, patient-centeredness and appropriate care, and an outline of corresponding clinical steps are on page 5.
+The four focus areas, cultural humility, access, and care that is person-centered and appropriate are outlined through clinical steps are on page 5.
 Checklists specific to individual stakeholder groups are included for patients and family members, delivery systems, health plans, Washington State agencies, and for correctional facilities on pages 8 through 12.
 The four focus areas are further unpacked with supporting evidence for recommended changes on pages 13-17.
 Measurement, to be used for monitoring population health, clinical quality, and in paying for value, is discussed on page 19.